-As of 2019, some counties may be purchasing and using an all-in-one voting system that allows voters with disabilities as well as all voters to vote on a machine similar to a Ballot Marking Device but which will also tabulate the votes.
-Check with your County Board of Elections.
+Some counties may be purchasing and using an all-in-one voting system that allows voters with disabilities, as well as all voters, to vote on a machine similar to a Ballot Marking Device but which will also tabulate the votes.
+Check with your county Board of Elections.
 Poll workers will be there to help you on Election Day.
 Make sure however you vote, that your ballot reflects your votes accurately before you cast it and have it counted.